 We have limited commercial capabilities outside the United States and have not yet fully established an organization for the sales, marketing, and distribution of marketed products outside the United States.
-We are in the process of establishing these capabilities outside the United States for Libtayo in connection with our entry into an Amended and Restated Immuno-oncology License and Collaboration Agreement with Sanofi (the "A&R IO LCA") in 2022 whereby all rights to develop, commercialize, and manufacture Libtayo will be transferred exclusively to our Company, on a worldwide basis, over the course of a defined transition period.
+We are in the process of establishing these capabilities outside the United States for Libtayo in connection with our 2022 entry into an Amended and Restated Immuno-oncology License and Collaboration Agreement with Sanofi (the "A&R IO LCA") whereby, following a defined transition period, the Company will exclusively commercialize and manufacture Libtayo on a worldwide basis.
 In addition to fully establishing these commercial capabilities by the end of the transition period, we will also need to obtain and/or maintain regulatory approvals and secure pricing and reimbursement for Libtayo in many jurisdictions outside the United States (including Europe and Japan).
 Further, following the exercise of our option under the Antibody Collaboration to co-commercialize Dupixent in certain jurisdictions outside the United States, we have established certain co-commercialization capabilities for Dupixent in some of these jurisdictions and are in the process of establishing these capabilities in others.
 There may be other circumstances in which we need to establish further commercial capabilities outside the United States, including because we decide to commercialize a particular product independently; we are unable to find an appropriate collaborator; or an existing collaborator decides to opt out or breaches its obligations to us with respect to a particular product.